iechor/docs/content/admin/organization/orgs.md

 To view an organization:

-1. Sign in to Docker Hub with a user account that is a member of any team in the organization.
+1. Sign in to iEchor Hub with a user account that is a member of any team in the organization.

       > **Note**